 Operational Risk is further classified into sub-categories (level 2 risks), each of which is overseen by a Divisional Director.
 Each level 2 risk has a documented strategy, updated annually, which sets out the approach to managing the risk.
 Each strategy is based on the following principles: there is a Board approved risk definition; there is a Three Lines of Defence Model, with clearly articulated responsibilities for the management of each risk; there are appropriate policies, processes, systems and controls throughout the Society; and finally, a defined governance structure.
-Second line control testing is conducted in accordance with the annual controls testing plan agreed by the RC.
+Second Line oversight is conducted in accordance with the plan agreed by the RC.